 Module IV: Diabetes, Endocrine, Abdominal pain, Pharmacology, Calculations and Repiratory

-Often, if a student performs well and there is an opening in that Emergency Department, our PGNET student may be offered the open position.
-But this is NOT guaranteed, and strictly between the hospital and the student.
+Often, if a student performs well and there is an opening in the Department, our PGNET student may be offered the open position.
+This is NOT guaranteed, and strictly between the hospital and the student.

 Class Time Frame:

 1) 10 weeks of full time classroom instruction (didactics).
 Attendance is mandatory.
 This is followed by final exams (written and oral) - which must be passed before starting your Internship.
 The timeframe may vary slightly, dependent on number of people in the class, and their experience levels.

-2) 12 weeks - Internship in a Level 1, 2 , or 3 – Trauma Center or Emergency Department working full-time, 8 or 12 hour shifts, with a preceptor (Ratio 1:1)
+2) 12 weeks - Internship in a Level I or II Trauma Center or Emergency Department working full-time, 8 or 12 hour shifts, with a preceptor (Ratio 1:1).

-If you have any questions, or would like more information, please contact us.
+If you have any questions, or would like more information, please contact us at PGNET@uhtc.org

 The following requirements must be met prior to being accepted into the Post-Graduate Nursing Emergency & Trauma program.
 A student must have a current and active License from the Board of Registered Nurses.
 Either RN or BSN completed.

 If you are working or unable to attend all-day multi-student classes, it is possible to request a customized schedule that suits you and receive one-on-one instruction - there is an additional charge for individualized instruction.
 You will still be required to complete all didactics in a 10 week time frame prior to starting your Internship.
 Often, in a 1 on 1 situation, this instruction moves more quickly, and it is possible to cover the material in less than 10 weeks.
 But this is not a guarantee.
 It is dependent on your knowledge and experience, as well as the amount of time you have available for instruction and for studying.

-On completion of the 8-10 weeks of didactics and 12 week Internship you will receive 200 CEU’s towards your Continued Education Credits plus a certificate of completion.
+Once you have passed the necessary exams / requirements of the didactics and Internship you will receive 70 CEU’s towards your Continuing Education Credits plus a PGNET Diploma / Certificate of completion.